kitconcept/plone.restapi-react-tutorial/README.md

     document.getElementById('root')
   );

+The 'ReactDom.render' method takes the application element as a first parameter and the DOM-element where it is rendered as a second argument.

-The install command builds the basic scaffolding for your react app.
-We won't go too much into detail and just briefly cover the main App.js file that you find in your src folder:
+The application element '<App />' is imported from the App.js file that you find in your src folder:

   import React, { Component } from 'react';
   import logo from './logo.svg';